|Tracker Home | Help | Share | OSP Home | Discussion Group ||

 Tracker is a free video analysis and modeling tool built on the Open Source Physics (OSP) Java framework.
 It is designed to be used in physics education.

 To install Tracker, download and run the appropriate installer using the links at the top of the page.
+Tracker comes with its own Java VM and Xuggle video engine.
 For help see Installer Help.

-Supported languages: english, arabic, czech, spanish, finnish, french, italian, danish, german, greek, hebrew, indonesian, simplified chinese, traditional chinese, korean, portuguese, slovak, slovenian, swedish.
+Supported languages: english, arabic, czech, danish, german, greek, spanish, finnish, french, hungarian, indonesian, italian, hebrew, korean, malaysian, dutch, polish, portuguese, slovak, slovenian, swedish, thai, turkish, vietnamese, simplified chinese, traditional chinese.
 Interested in translating to another language?
 Please contact .

 If you're new to Tracker, see Help Getting Started for a step-by step beginner's guide or Getting Started with Tracker for a video tutorial.
-For general help, use the built-in help files in Tracker, the online help in english or slovenščina, or the downloadable pdf help files in english, español, italiano or portuguese.
+For general help, use and search the built-in help files in Tracker, the online help in English or Slovenščina, or the downloadable pdf help files in English, Español, Ελληνικά, Italiano or Portuguese.